tommyku/blog3/content/special/leaving-eventxtra-with-26-lessons-learned.md

-Communication would be smooth and pleasant when we all know what to expect from each other and how to communicate effective with different types of people in the DiSC framework.
+Communication would be smooth and pleasant when we all know what to expect from each other and how to communicate effective with different types of people in the DISC framework.

-Details on DiSC are available on [discprofile](https://www.discprofile.com/what-is-disc/overview/).
+Details on DISC are available on [discprofile](https://www.discprofile.com/what-is-disc/overview/).

+*edit: I renamed DiSC to DISC thanks to Bullwinkle pointing out their difference*

 ## Observe
 <a id='#observe'></a>